Health Insurance in Your Personal Injury Case

 One exception is that if your insurance is an ERISA plan, as many company-based plans are, they have a right of reimbursement under federal law.
 If you do not have health insurance or your insurance does not cover needed treatment, such as a chiropractor, you can try to obtain treatment on a lien.
 This means that you do not pay for treatment as you go, but the medical provider has a right to their portion of any settlement or judgment you obtain in your case.
 The final bill of a chiropractor or other medical provider treating on a lien can be negotiated, particularly by an attorney.
 It is important to remember that medical providers have no obligation to treat you with a lien because they are taking on the risk of providing treatment without an absolute guarantee of payment.

-If you have questions about your personal injury case, feel free to call Kyle Jarzmik.
+If you have questions about your personal injury case, feel free to contact Kyle Jarzmik.